|

 Baking trays

-If your tray is not non-stick, then don’t forget to grease the tray or sprinkle it liberally with flour.
 The thicker the tray the better as thin trays buckle in the high heat of the oven.
+Grease the tray, sprinkle it liberally with flour or use baking paper/parchment.

 Thermometer

-Useful but not essential for testing the temperature of the water and also the finished dough which, ideally, should be around 27-28C.
+Useful (but not essential) for testing the temperature of water and the finished dough which, ideally, should be around 27-28C.
+You can also use a probe to test the temperature of a baked loaf - more reliable than the 'tap the base and listen for a hollow sound'.

 Oven thermometer

-Again, not essential but as the thermostats on domestic ovens tend to be inaccurate, a thermometer is useful to ensure your oven is at the temperature it says it is.
+Not essential but, as the thermostats on domestic ovens tend to be inaccurate, a thermometer is useful to ensure your oven is at the temperature it says it is.

 Cooling rack